yinxiang-team/springboot-grpc-starter/readme.md

 License
 =======
-    Copyright (c) 2007-2015 by Evernote Corporation, All rights reserved.
+    Copyright (c) 2012-2021 by Yinxiangbiji Corporation, All rights reserved.

     Use of the source code and binary libraries included in this package is permitted under the following terms: